sastoudt/census-data-aggregator/README.rst

       dict(min=200000, max=250001, n=18)
   ]

-For a margin of error to be returned, a "design factor" must be provided to calculate the standard error.
-The statistical input is used to tailor the estimate to the variance of the dataset.
+For a margin of error to be returned, a "design factor" and sampling percentage must be provided to calculate the standard error.
+These statistical inputs are used to tailor the estimate to the variance of the dataset and correct for a finite sample.
 The Census Bureau publishes design factors as part of its PUMS Accuracy statement.
 Find the value for the dataset you are estimating by referring to `the bureau's reference material <https://www.census.gov/programs-surveys/acs/technical-documentation/pums/documentation.html>`_.

 .. code-block:: python

-  >>> census_data_aggregator.approximate_median(income, design_factor=1.5)
+  >>> census_data_aggregator.approximate_median(income, design_factor=1.5, sampling_percentage=1)
   42211.096153846156, 27260.315546093672

-If a design factor is not provided, no margin of error will be returned.
+If a design factor and/or sampling percentage is not provided, no margin of error will be returned.

 .. code-block:: python